Board of Directors

 Mr. Carpenter, who holds a Bachelor of Arts degree from Lehigh University, has served on various industry and community boards.

-He and his wife Suzie reside in New Jersey and have two daughters.
+He and his wife Suzie have two daughters.
 Their younger daughter, now a young adult, was diagnosed at an early age with autism spectrum disorder.

 Since 2005, Mr. Carpenter has been an active supporter of Autism Speaks.
 In 2009, he helped found the annual Autism Speaks Fall Classic fundraising event at Baltusrol Golf Club in New Jersey.

-Jennifer Caserta is AMC Networks’ chief transformation officer, charged with driving and facilitating organizational structures and strategies that best position AMC Networks for successful innovation in storytelling, story formats, new products, distribution and advertising, and strengthen and grow its portfolio of assets.
+Previously, as AMC Networks' chief transformation and people officer, Ms. Caserta was charged with driving and facilitating organizational structures and strategies that best positioned AMC Networks for successful innovation in storytelling, story formats, new products, distribution and advertising, and strengthen and grow its portfolio of assets.

 Through her 14-year tenure with IFC, the brand attracted top-tier talent and cultivated the success of original series including Portlandia, the Emmy, Peabody and WGA-winning sketch comedy series starring Fred Armisen and Carrie Brownstein; Emmy-nominated docu-parody Documentary Now! starring Fred Armisen and Bill Hader, written by Seth Meyers and hosted by Helen Mirren; critical darling Brockmire, starring Hank Azaria and Amanda Peet; and musical variety sketch show “Sherman’s Showcase” created by Bashir Salahuddin and Diallo Riddle, and executive produced by John Legend’s Get Lifted Film Co.